cjpatton/ppm/draft-patton-multi-ppm.md

 NOTE `JOINT_RAND_LEN` may be `0`, in which case the joint randomness computation is not necessary.
 Should we bake this option into the spec?

+# [Working name] hits {#hits}

+TODO

+* Input is a bit string of a specific length.
+* Input shares are IDPF shares and the correlated randomness for each level of the tree.
+* Output parameter is a set of candidate prefixes, all having the same length.
+* Output shares are secret shares of a vector of field elements, each corresponding to a counter for one of the candidate prefixes.

+# Exchanging Verification Parameters {#coins}

+TODO The state-initialization algorithm of both VDAF constructions in this document involve generating and distributing randomness for use during verification.
+This section describers a generic protocol for securely accomplishing this task.

 # Security Considerations

 TODO There will be a companion paper [PAPER] that will formalize the syntax and